mujaxso/funmacs/README.md

 # Funmacs

-**Skip the configuration rabbit hole.** Funmacs is a production-ready Emacs setup with modern tooling baked in—LSP integration, tree-sitter parsing, and a refined completion experience.
+**Skip the configuration rabbit hole.** Funmacs is a production-ready Emacs setup with modern tooling baked in—LSP integration using eglot, tree-sitter parsing, and a refined completion experience.
 Its modular core/ and modules/ architecture means you can extend or strip down features without breaking anything.

 ---